Follow

 Let's see some examples

-We can use index-based positioning to insert the object in the string
+We can use index-based positioning to insert the object into the string

 Example - 1: Using index-based positioning